India insulated itself from rising fuel prices; enhancing refining capability: Oil Minister Puri | Headlines

 It is estimated that India's GDP will cross 3.75 trillion USD in 2023, he said and cited the World Bank data to note that the figure was 2.04 trillion USD in 2014.

-Highlighting the outcome of the Modi government's policies, Puri citing a report by NITI Aayog, said 135 million people exited ''multi-dimensional poverty'' between 2015-16 and 2019-21.
+Highlighting outcome of the Modi government's policies, Puri citing a report by NITI Aayog, said 135 million people excited ''multidimensional poverty'' between 2015-16 and 2019-21.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)